PAC-ROM/pac-rom/README.md

     git commit -a
     git push ssh://<username>@code.nwwn.com:29418/<project> HEAD:refs/for/cm-10.1

-Register at review.pac-man-rom.de and use the username that you registered there in the above command
+Register at review.pac-rom.com and use the username that you registered there in the above command

 Commit your patches in a single commit.
 Squash multiple commit using this command: git rebase -i HEAD~<# of commits>

 If you are going to make extra additions, just repeat steps (Don't repo start again), but instead of git commit -a use git commit --amend.
 Gerrit will recognize it as a new patchset.

-To view the status of your and others patches, visit [PAC-man Code Review](http://review.pac-man-rom.de/)
+To view the status of your and others patches, visit [PAC-man Code Review](http://review.pac-rom.com/)

 Getting Started